 What this means for humans is that, although you may consume other organisms, both plant and animal, in order to survive and beget children, other organisms may also consume you so that they too can survive and beget offspring or multiply their kind.
 We call it evil when another animal or microbe manages to kill and consume some of our kind, and yet, we do not consider it evil when we kill and consume other animals or eradicate disease-causing microbes.
 But seen from the non-human perspective of the Creator, what is the difference?
 Diseases were created by God for a good reason: to keep the populations of all species in check and thereby prevent any one of them from becoming too numerous, as humans have become in recent times, when they have become the greatest living scourge that this planet has witnessed during its very long history.
 Hence, to call diseases evil, and thus an indictment of God, shows just how limited and faulty is our understanding of God’s ways.

 Seen from the Creator’s perspective, which is very different from our limited and narrow human perspective, one would want all kinds of life to flourish and continue to exist; and the only way this can happen is if they periodically consume the members of other species.
 This is the harmonious situation that existed prior to our recent disastrous rise to global dominance.
-Although all predators consume their prey, apart from humans, there are no predators that threaten the survival of their prey species or cause their extinction.
-The lion, wolf, shark, eagle, bear, seal, crocodile, tuna, snake, and whale only take from their various prey species what they need in order to survive and perpetuate their kind.
+Although all predators consume their prey, apart from humans, there are no predators that threaten the survival of the species they consume or cause their extinction.
+The lion, wolf, shark, eagle, bear, seal, crocodile, tuna, snake, and whale only take from the various species they consume what they need in order to survive and perpetuate their kind.
 It is only we humans who, caring only about our own kind, seek to exempt ourselves from these fundamental Conditions of Life.
 What is more, we foolishly believe that, by doing so, we have demonstrated our manifest superiority over all other life forms, when in fact the opposite is true.